 Before its transformation to European-style leisure resort, the area’s first European name – Manly Cove – arose from Arthur Phillip’s observation of the “confidence and manly behaviour” of the Cannalgal and Kayimai men who inhabited the peninsula.
 Manly Cove was also the place where in 1789 two Cadigal men, Bennelong and Colebee, were abducted by the British.
 A drawing of this scene made at the time shows the bay small and enclosed by trees.
 Now the same cove a mixture of apartment buildings and Norfolk Pines, with the ferries churning in towards the wharf every half hour.

 Behind Manly Cove the land rises up steeply.
-On the top of the hill there was once a stone castle with battlements and a tower, built by the eloquent politician William Bede Dalley in 1881 as a place of retreat after the death of his wife.
-I’ve long been fond of Dalley, whose bronze likeness occupies an unobtrusive corner in Hyde Park and always make a point of visiting him when I’m nearby.
-My fondness for him comes from a few details: he liked colourful cravats, he was a patron of the arts (Dalley’s castle included an early writer’s residency, described in 1904 by journalist Mary Salmon as a “haven of rest” for men of letters) and on the side of his statue are the words “Born in this City”.
-Me too Dalley, I think, me too.
+On the top of the hill there was once a stone castle with battlements and a tower, built by the politician William Bede Dalley in 1881 as a place of retreat after the death of his wife.
+Dalley’s castle also included an early writer’s residency, described in 1904 by journalist Mary Salmon as a “haven of rest” for men of letters.

 The castle was demolished in 1939 but their gardens remain, and the same vista across the Manly peninsula out towards the ocean and the harbour.
 Steps form a path alongside jutting rocks, up to the top of the hill.
 There are rainbow lorikeets sipping nectar from the yellow banksias and swallows circle overhead.
 Behind the park is a cluster of brick apartment buildings, some with tall chimneys, others with multicoloured bricks and curved balconies, castles of a different kind.